Some Amazing Health Benefits of Green Tea

 Green Tea and Black Pepper?

 Green tea hydrates even though it contains caffeine since it contains only 30 to 60 mg caffeine in 250 ml of tea compared to more than 100 mg caffeine in coffee.
-However it may cause insomnia due to the caffeine content.
+However, it may cause insomnia due to its caffeine content.

 To obtain the antioxidant benefits of green tea do not drink bottled green tea but drink it freshly brewed.
 These are the findings of a recent report.